Skip to main content

 • If no entry exists for phone_numbers with the chosen category, a form response will create an entry

-• If an entry exists for phone_numbers with the chosen category, a form response will update the existing entry
+• If an entry exists for phone_numbers with the chosen category, a form response will create a new entry

 Socials